Kaffyn/ZyrisEngine/GIP_Submission_Form.md

 **Important Distinction:** `SaveServer` is not a rigid "save game" feature.
 It is an **infrastructure layer**.
 It abstracts away the complex "plumbing" of persistence (threaded I/O, encryption, atomic writes, compression) so that developers can build their own specific save systems on top of it.

-While `@persistent` handles simple property serialization, the twin functions `_save_persistence(state)` and `_load_persistence(state)` are the core tools that allow users to define *how* their unique game architecture (inventories, procedural generation, quest lines) translates to data.
-This mirrors the engine's philosophy: `PhysicsServer` handles the math/collision, but the user defines the mechanics. `SaveServer` handles the disk/integrity, but the user defines the data logic.
+While `@persistent` handles simple property serialization, the system evolves traditional persistence into a **"Git for Gameplay"** model.
+Instead of saving full world snapshots (which cause "Save Stutter"), we utilize **State Increments**.
+This allows the engine to track only modified objects ("Dirty Tracking") and save fractional updates, reducing disk I/O by up to 95%.

 ## 4. Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams